What are the most common causes of fires on campus?

 If you are trained, comfortable and willing, have a charged fire extinguisher of the proper type, have an unobstructed escape route and the fire is not spreading beyond the immediate area it is safe to fight the fire.
 Your safety is number one.

 How do I know if an extinguisher is ok to use?

 There are many types of fire extinguishers on campus.
 Not all of them can be visually checked to see if they are ready to use.
 ABC extinguishers can easily be checked by looking at the gauge on the front and ensuring the indicator is in the green area.
 This is the same for water extinguishers.
 Carbon dioxide extinguishers are checked by weight.
-The Environmental Health and Safety Office conducts monthly checks on all extinguishers.
+Facilities Services conducts monthly checks on all extinguishers in campus buildings and Environmental Healath and Safety Medicine conducts monthly checks on all extinguishers in Medical Center buildings.

 How do I use a fire extinguisher?

 To operate a fire extinguisher, remember the acronym PASS.
 Once you have the proper type of extinguisher in hand.
 Pull the in by breaking the safety seal, Aim the nozzle or horn at the base of the fire, Squeeze the handle down allowing the contents of the extinguisher to flow out, and use a Sweeping motion with the nozzle or horn along the base of the fire.
 Continue until the fire is out or until the extinguisher is fully discharged.
 If necessary retrieve additional extinguishers.
 Remember your safety is number one.

 Who do I call if I use or find a used fire extinguisher?